Climate change and the seafood industry

 We’ve created a short film which outlines how climate change will impact the seafood industry.
 You can watch the film by clicking the play icon on the image below.

-The film and some shorter social media edits are also available to download from our online asset bank.
-Click the link below to visit the asset bank website and log in, then go to the ’Climate change’ category.
+The film and some shorter social media edits are also available to download from our online Dash media library.
+Click the link below to visit the media library website and log in, then go to the ’Climate change’ category.

 How businesses will need to respond for mitigation and adaptation